 1/2 teaspoon turmeric powder

-1-2 small hot green chiles (see picture and notes), trimmed and split lengthwise
+1-2 small hot green chiles to taste, trimmed and split lengthwise (see Notes)

 1 pound green beans, trimmed and sliced diagonally into thin fingernail-sized pieces